-Time Agenda Topi C Lead(s) • Paul D. - The building is the most important and heav viest element, and must be stationary due to vehicles entering/existing. - Jason B: Building would be biggest load, then storage tracks, we cannot adjust the building if there's settlement.
-[DCM states loads required] - Steve R: Forest Street is a good example.
-Parking lot h nas tolerances, but parking areas fit into dead areas, surrounded by track site has very small tolerances, it needs to be very stable. • tidal flat), pounded in.
-Today, there are limits to what can be done with that building due to its foundational structure.
-For example, a newer refurbishment required selection of an above-ground accommodate inability to cut into the floor of the structure o lar S: The building is supported by piles, but surrounding - Jason B: At Forest Street, the building is supported by piles with a transition area.
-There was ground improved to support loads under ballast based alabase as a support loads and and a support loads. ballast.
-Impact slabs, concrete aprons on either side t gradual transition out to yard. .nat support o Ka - eneficial - why?
-Kate S: It was mentioned that five more acres would be beneficial - why?
-Paul D: Ideally, we need an area for "laydown" to store items for the entire system.
+Time Agenda T - opic Lead(s) ■ Paul D. - The building is the most important and heav viest element, and must be stationary due to vehicles entering/existing.
+Jason B: Building would be biggest load, then storage tracks, we cannot adjust the building if there's settlement.
+[DCM states loads required] Steve R: Forest Street is a good example.
+Parking lot h nas tolerances, but parking areas fit into dead areas, surrounded by track areas.
+Most of the site has very small tolerances, it needs to be very stak ole.
+Mike W: At Forest Street, the building was constructed d on 1200 piles (on tidal flat), pounded in.
+Today, there are limits to what that building due to its foundational structure.
+For ex - refurbishment required selection of an above-ground accommodate inability to cut into the floor of the stru 0 Ian S: The building is supported by piles, but surrounding Jason B: At Forest Street, the building is supported by · transition area.
+There was ground improved to suppo ballast.
+Impact slabs, concrete aprons on either side t hat support gradual transition out to yard.
+5 0 Kate S: It was mentioned that five more acres would be b Paul D: Ideally, we need an area for "laydown" to stor entire system.
 At Forest Street there is no place to sto to service.
 Need a 30,000 SF building to store stuff lik switches, machines, clips, and glasswork.
-If we canno this nature at OMF South, it could require a separate - All three sites include this building (included in progra о Ке lly: Are there issues with OCS settlement at Forest Stre - , Paul D. - There were issues with door bridges early o to settlement.
-Each OCS was constructed on real pile piles are around 15 feet deep; OCS structure through out the yard has been stable. o Jas on B: Is there a historic record of aerial photography c of the landfill? - Jeff N: Yes, supplemented by on the ground work from m GeoEngineers in April 2019 • Ed H: In April 2019, the TDLE team flew the entire cor ridor at .2 feet.
+If we cannot this nature at OMF South, it could require a separate - • All three sites include this building (included in progra • 0 Kelly: Are there issues with OCS settlement at Forest Stree Paul D. - There were issues with door bridges early or to settlement.
+Each OCS was constructed on real pile piles are around 15 feet deep; OCS structure through been stable. out the yard has 0 Jason B: Is there a historic record of aerial photography of of the landfill?
+O Jeff N: Yes, supplemented by on the ground work from April 2019 ii deoliigiiieeisiii Ed H: In April 2019, the TDLE team flew the entire cor ridor at .2 feet.
 The comparison work has not been completed.
-9:40 current ST design Mudayankavil/ Harris - Thomas presented the current design.
-At this level of - a typical, non-modified layout (also used for all sites of • meant a template was dropped in for Phase 1.
-The un location was connection tracks to mainline (to be refi neu în Phase 2 Of - the project). rrent design placed Based on potential settlement considerations, the current design placed the entire site on slab supported by piles.
-Piles are 160 feet deep.
-For a conservative approach, everything was assumed to be above grade, with
+9:40 Overview v of current ST design Mudayankavil/ Harris Thomas presented the current design.
+At this level of design, it has used a typical, non-modified layout (also used for all sites o • meant a template was dropped in for Phase 1.
+The ur nique aspect at this location was connection tracks to mainline (to be refi ned in Phase 2 of the project).
+Based on potential settlement considerations, the cu • . the entire site on slab supported by piles.
+Piles are 16 conservative approach, everything was assumed to b e above grade, with